AdityaBahl/Tic-Tac-Toe-using-Python/README.md

 1. Basic knowledge of Python.
 2. Wanting to have fun while learning.
-3. Unquenchable thirst of making a BADASS tic tac toe game🎮 !!!
+3. Unquenchable thirst of making a BADASS Tic Tac Toe game🎮 !!!

 # Why Tic Tac Toe?